 50% go out of business within six months after a ransomware attack.

+Business leaders often lack the financial resources and skill set to combat the emerging cyber threat.
+At the same time, the human factor bears the most significant risk.
 Eighty-two percent of employers report a cybersecurity skills gap, and 66 percent of security breaches result from employee negligence or malicious acts.
 The more critical company information is sent and received, the more attractive it becomes to breach it.
 Working digitally has always had threats, but user education must be constant to maintain protection from new threats and keep up with technologies.
+Turning your remote team into your cyber defence allies is critical for a prosperous business future.

 Gauging The Remote Business Maturity Assessment